matsim-scenarios/matsim-berlin/README.md

 (We strongly advise using git from the command line, since in our experience the git lfs extension, which we really need, works by far best from the command line.)

-This will result in a new `fem` directory.
+This will result in a new `matsim-berlin` directory.
 Memorize where you have put it.
 You can move it, as a whole, to some other place.

 ##### Update your local clone of the repository.